mimaishel/mcp/src/code-engine/README.md

 ## Configurations

-The following example MCP configurations can be found in the `configs` folder for common use cases:
+The following example MCP configurations can be found in the `configs` folder to help get started with code engine use cases:

 - [mcp.code_engine_apps.json](configs/mcp.code_engine_apps.json) - Tools commonly used when working with Code Engine Applications
 - [mcp.code_engine_functions.json](configs/mcp.code_engine_functions.json) - Tools commonly used when working with Code Engine Functions